Pinchas Burstein: Early life

-Israel and France
+Palestine, Israel and France

 In 1947 Burstein moved to Palestine.
-Later he said in an interview that he was persuaded to move there in a displaced persons camp, but once he arrived he was found "handicapped" and sent to kibbutz that had "a residence for elderly and disabled immigrants".
+In a later interview he said that he had been persuaded to move there while in a displaced persons camp, but once he arrived, found himself labeled "handicapped" and sent to a kibbutz that had "a residence for elderly and disabled immigrants".

 After I received the certificate, they left me alone on the platform.
 No one came to me.
 I found a pile of oranges and sat on it.
 I waited.
 Yes, I waited for someone to come and take me to the kibbutz, as that official had promised me.
 I waited for several hours and suddenly I was horrified.
 I began to see the truth.
 No one was waiting for me.
 This clerk, his name will be omitted, lied to me.
 They left me on the platform.
 After a while I realized that it was worse than a concentration camp, because I was not alone there, we went to die together, whereas on the platform at the port of Haifa I went to die alone.

-He left that kibbutz after five months when he was admitted in the Bezalel Academy of Art and Design in Jerusalem.
-He saw the Israeli War of Independence and creation of the state of Israel, and witnessed "the siege of the city".
+He left that kibbutz after five months, when he was admitted in the Bezalel Academy of Art and Design in Jerusalem.
+He saw the 1948 Palestine war and creation of the state of Israel, and witnessed Battle for Jerusalem.
 His first solo exhibition was at the YMCA in Jerusalem.
-In 1950 Burstein arrived in Paris, where he studied at the Ecole Nationale Superieure des Beaux-Arts for three years, including two in the lithography workshop.
+In 1950 Burstein arrived in Paris, where he studied at the École nationale supérieure des Beaux-Arts for three years, including two in the lithography workshop.
+While at the academy, Burstein studied with the French avant-garde artist Fernand Léger.

 In Paris Pinchas Burstein took a new name, Maryan Bergman, "which he "borrowed" from his schoolmate in Bezalel, the painter Marian (Meir Marinel), who committed suicide a few years later."
-There he got several big exhibitions and was "commissioned to design a tapestry for the Monument to the Unknown Jewish Martyr in Paris, and was awarded the Prix des Critiques d’Art at the Paris Biennale. ...
-His first solo exhibition in the United States was held at the famed André Emerrich Gallery in 1960."
+There, he had works included in several major exhibitions and was commissioned to design a tapestry for the Monument to the Unknown Jewish Martyr in Paris, and was awarded the Prix des Critiques d’Art at the Paris Biennale.
+His first solo exhibition in the United States was held at the famed André Emmerich Gallery in 1960.